 Proposals may be for projects of 1 to 3 years in duration and may request up to $250,000 in federal funds and require a 1:1 match.
-Proposals in PDF format and budget forms must be emailed to the TWRI Director Dr. John Tracy at John.Tracy@ag.tamu.edu and Grant Administrator Danielle Kalisek at Danielle.Kalisek@ag.tamu.edu by 5 p.m., June 3, 2020 to allow adequate time for TWRI to compile and submit that information via grants.gov by the June 11 deadline for institutes.
-Only proposals submitted to TWRI by June 3 will be transmitted to the National Grants Competition Proposal Peer Review Panel.
+Proposals in PDF format must be emailed to the TWRI Director Dr. John Tracy at John.Tracy@ag.tamu.edu and Grant Administrator Danielle Kalisek at Danielle.Kalisek@ag.tamu.edu by 5 p.m., March 9, 2020 to allow adequate time for TWRI to submit the proposals by the March 19 deadline for institutes.
+Only proposals submitted to TWRI by March 9 will be transmitted to the National Grants Competition Proposal Peer Review Panel.